Having issues with your digestive system?

 - Cheaper option

 Healthspan Super20 Pro

-What if your problem isn’t diarrhea at all, but constipation instead?
-If so, relief is in sight in the form of Healthspan’s Super20 Pro, 7th place in our ranking of the 10 best probiotics for women.
+What if your problem isn’t diarrhea at all, but constipation?
+If so, relief is in sight in the form of Healthspan’s Super20 Pro, which places seventh in our ranking of the 10 best probiotics for women.

-It’s also lactose-free, vegan and vegetarian-friendly, with a long shelf life.
+It’s also lactose-free, vegan- and vegetarian-friendly, and has a long shelf life.
 One possible drawback to the product, however, is that it doesn’t contain a prebiotic fiber.